 The older adult has wandered away from the safe surroundings of home or neighborhood.

-The caregiver's health and well-being is negatively affected.
+The caregiver's health and well-being are negatively affected.

-Many types of out-of-home care options are available for older adults, depending on the level of care needed.
+Many types of out-of-home care choices are available for older adults, depending on the level of care needed.
 These may include:

 Assisted living facility (ALF).
 ALFs provide maximum independence for older adults who remain relatively active and healthy.
 Typically, a healthy spouse and an impaired spouse can live together in an ALF.
 Most ALFs feature apartment-style living with individual kitchens, and many services for older adults.
 These include 24-hour security, transportation, and recreational and social programs.